Is it scone as in stone or scone as in gone?

 Never dip a scone in the jam or cream, nor do you cut them with a knife.
 Place on your plate and tear off bite-sized pieces as you would a bread roll.
 Jam and cream go on the side of your plate and from there to your scone.
 I admit I usually don’t do this.
 Then the age-old question; jam and then the cream, or cream then jam?
 Remember, the cake fork is not for the scones.

-The hot debate about when to add the milk is another age -old debate that appears to be hard to reconcile.
-It is a matter of personal taste but usually in a large Tea party the Tea is poured first before the milk.
+The hot debate about when to add the milk is another age-old debate that appears to be hard to reconcile.
+It is a matter of personal taste but usually in a large Tea party, the Tea is poured first before the milk.

 I love this one and had no idea about the secret meaning of the placement of serviette or napkin.
 At a formal event, a serviette is set to the left of the plate with the folded edge on the left and the open edge to the right.
 It is considered rude to leave the serviette or napkin on the chair, so when you need to leave the table, the serviette should be placed back to the left of the plate.
 Contrary to this, I also read that one should leave the serviette on the chair, which is still in debate.

-If sugar in tea is your thing, then it is important not to stir tea in a circular motion.
-The correct manner is to place the spoon at a 12 o’clock angle in the cup and softly fold the liquid back and forth 2-3 times to the 6 o’clock position but never leave the tea spoon in the cup.
+If the sugar in tea is your thing, then it is important not to stir tea in a circular motion.
+The correct manner is to place the spoon at a 12 o’clock angle in the cup and softly fold the liquid back and forth 2-3 times to the 6 o’clock position but never leave the teaspoon in the cup.
 When a teaspoon is not in use it sits on the saucer to the right of the cup.

 Australians call a lavish afternoon Tea “High Tea” but High Tea was traditionally a meal for the servants in the UK, taken whilst the gentry were enjoying Afternoon Tea.
-It was the working class main meal of the day and included meat, vegetables or hearty food like pies.
+It was the working-class main meal of the day and included meat, vegetables or hearty food like pies.

-Afternoon Tea Dress Code is usually Smart Casual.
+The afternoon Tea Dress Code is usually Smart Casual.
 Or a fantastic excuse to dress up.
 The absolute no’s are wearing sportswear, sports shoes or sneakers, and of course rubber thongs, yoga pants or very casual, beachy clothes.

 Afternoon Tea Sandwiches are dainty and made with the crusts removed.
 These should be eaten in small bites rather than a whole finger sandwich at once.
 Think elegant, dainty and refined.
 It goes without saying not to lick your fingers!

 How to behave over Afternoon Tea is pretty simple and it is worth remembering that common sense goes a long way.
 It is meant to be a fun and enjoyable time to relax, wear nice clothes, talk and laugh with friends over gorgeous food and piping hot tea and hopefully champagne too.
-Our rules today are far more relaxed than Edwardian England, so unless you lick your fingers, put your feet on the table, and slurp the tea, you should be alright in any venue for Tea, High Tea, Royal Tea or for whatever you choose to call it.
+Our rules today are far more relaxed than in Edwardian England, so unless you lick your fingers, put your feet on the table, and slurp the tea, you should be alright in any venue for Tea, High Tea, Royal Tea or for whatever you choose to call it.

 Content Di Baker 2020 Revised August 2021